This is the 3rd bedroom makeover I’ve tackled in our home in France since we left London and moved back to France.

-I have been working with a lot of linen companies over the years but few have a large choice of unusual colours if you are after things other than white, grey or pink.
+I have been working with a lot of linen companies over the years but few have a large choice of unusual colors if you are after things other than white, grey, or pink.

 The softness of their linens is unbelievable!!

 I mean, Le Monde Sauvage has a lot of amazing, muted colours which fire up my imagination to redesign more rooms but the softness of the linen when I unpacked them, really took me by surprise.